Maithilishetty/Mobile_Robotics_Team22/README.md

 ```
 ./Examples/Monocular-Inertial/mono_inertial_harbor ./Vocabulary/ORBvoc.txt <path_to_config_file> <path_to_dataset_folder>  <path_to_timestamps> <output_filename> [image_method]
 ```
 Here, the [image_method] is an optional image enhancement parameter which is set to 'none' by default.
-To enable image enhancement =, set this parameter to 'simple'.
+To enable image enhancement, set this parameter to 'simple'.
 The same convention is also followed in the case of OKVIS.

 ## OKVIS with Image Enhancement